basho-labs/riak-mesos-tools/README.rst

 Note to DCOS Users
 ==================
-All of the below instructions will work for the `dcos riak` command, just replace `riak-mesos` with `dcos riak`.
+All of the below instructions will work for the :code:`dcos riak` command, just replace :code:`riak-mesos` with :code:`dcos riak`.
 Some other differences will be pointed out in the corresponding sections.

 Installation
 ============

 DCOS Install
 ------------
-* Create a file at `/etc/riak-mesos/config.json` and use this `config.json <config/config.example.json>`_ as a template.
+* Create a file at :code:`/etc/riak-mesos/config.json` and use this :code:`config.json <config/config.example.json>` as a template.
 More information on configuration values can be found below.
 * Append the DCOS Riak package repo to your DCOS repo sources::

     dcos config prepend package.sources https://github.com/basho-labs/riak-mesos-dcos-repo/archive/0.3.1.zip